-The Torre del Orro was a Moorish military watchtower on the bank of the river Guadalquivir.
+The Torre del Oro was a Moorish military watchtower on the bank of the river Guadalquivir.

-Imposing Torre del Orro, or Tower of Gold was built in the 12th century.
+Imposing Torre del Oro, or Tower of Gold was built in the 12th century.
 Today this strategically important medieval watchtower is a landmark of Seville.

-Torre del Orro provides some of the best views in Seville.
-Climbing Torre del Orre for impressive views of the mighty Guadalquivir river and grandiose Seville is one of the top things to do in Seville.
+Torre del Oro provides some of the best views in Seville.
+Climbing Torre del Orre for impressive views of the mighty Guadalquivir River and grandiose Seville is one of the top things to do in Seville.

 Triana is Seville’s historic neighborhood of potters, artisans, flamenco artists, sailors, and the working class.

 Seville’s Triana neighborhood is located on the right bank of the Guadalquivir River, opposite the city center.

 The heart of the Triana neighborhood is the Mercado de Triana set in the building of the historical inquisitional court.
 The market has market stalls with fresh fruits, vegetables, fish, and meats, but also shops and bars for sampling traditional Andalusian food.
 Besides that, some of the best of Seville’s tapas bars and cervecerías are in Triana!
 Check out the 3.5-Hour Spanish Cooking Class & Triana Market Tour in Seville and taste some local food with a glass of classic Sherry wine!